Eggplants or aubergines, as they are called in England, are crops that grow well in warmer climates.

 Eggplants are amazing plants that will reward you with a bountiful harvest when their growing requirements are met.
 They come in many shapes and sizes – long eggplant, round eggplant, or mini eggplant, and each has a unique flavor and maturity date.

 You should therefore pick the most suitable type for your environment and resources.
-Knowing how to grow and when to pick eggplant are a must so that in a few months’ time, you can have your own supply of garden eggplant.
+Knowing how to grow and when to pick eggplant is a must so that in a few months’ time, you can have your own supply of garden eggplant.